liufengyun/stoic/README.md

 functions* explicitly in the system.
-Compared to ordinary functions, *effect-closed functions* are not allowed to capture variables of capability types in the lexial scope, as well as variables of ordinary functions types.
+Compared to ordinary functions, *effect-closed functions* are not allowed to capture variables of capability types in the lexial scope, as well as variables of ordinary function types.

 ## Motivation

-Compared to existing effect systems in the literature(Gifford and Lucassen, [1986](http://dl.acm.org/citation.cfm?id=319848), [1988](http://dl.acm.org/citation.cfm?id=73564)), capability-based effect systems have the benefits of more succinct syntax and better handling of effect polymorphism.
+Compared to existing effect systems in the literature(Gifford and Lucassen, [1986](http://dl.acm.org/citation.cfm?id=319848), [1988](http://dl.acm.org/citation.cfm?id=73564)), capability-based effect systems have the advantage of more succinct syntax and better handling of effect polymorphism.
 Thus capability-based effect systems stand a better chance to be adopted by programmers.

 In a capability-based effect system, effects can be controlled via effect-closed functions.
-Effect-closed functions can't capture any capability variables in the outer lexical scope or ordinary function type variables that could have potential side effects.
+Effect-closed functions cannot capture any capability variables in the outer lexical scope or variables of ordinary function types that might have potential side effects.
 To have side effects, the capability instances or ordinary functions must be passed in as parameters by the caller, thus visible from type signature and can be controlled by the caller.

 For example, in the following example, the type system would report an error on `foo`, as it's not allowed to capture any capability